fl4p/fugu-mppt-firmware/README.md

 In each loop iteration we update all controllers and pick the one with the lowest response value.
 If it is positive, we can proceed with the MPPT.
 Otherwise, we halt MPPT and decrease the duty cycle proportionally to the control value.

-The control loop has an update rate of about 160 Hz or 260 Hz without telemetry.

 # Voltage & Current Sensors (ADC)

 The firmware tries to be as hardware independent as possible by using layers of abstraction (HAL), so you can easily